Meet the Team

 Publications and research:

-Sarah completed her doctorate in Educational, Child and Community Psychology at The University of Exeter in 2018.
-Sarah has worked for a range of Local Authorities as well as with a number of Charitable organisations.
-Prior to training as an Educational Psychologist Sarah worked as an Assistant Psychologist in a specialist school and clinic for children with social communication differences, as well as working as an Assistant Educational Psychologist within a Local Authority.
+Sarah completed her doctorate in Educational, Child and Community Psychology at the University of Exeter in 2018.
+Sarah has worked for a range of Local Authorities as well as with a number of charitable organisations.
+Prior to training as an Educational Psychologist, Sarah worked as an Assistant Psychologist in a specialist school and clinic for children with social communication differences, as well as working as an Assistant Educational Psychologist within a Local Authority.
 Sarah has spent time working in the voluntary sector supporting families with lived experience of domestic violence, as well as volunteering in her local community.

-Sarah is skilled in delivering training on a wide range of topics including the importance of attachment relationships, understanding trauma and adversity, working memory, developing and supporting literacy skills, staff wellbeing, and a range of evidence-based interventions.
-Sarah is experienced in delivering supervision to individuals and groups, and she is particularly skilled in delivering group staff supervision to build capacity and wellbeing within schools, as well as individual supervision with Headteachers and SENCOs.
+Sarah is skilled in delivering training on a wide range of topics including the importance of attachment relationships, understanding trauma and adversity, working memory, developing and supporting literacy skills, staff well-being, and a range of evidence-based interventions.
+Sarah is experienced in delivering supervision to individuals and groups, and she is particularly skilled in delivering group staff supervision to build capacity and well-being within schools, as well as individual supervision with Headteachers and SENCos.
 Sarah uses a consultation based model of support to understand children's strengths and needs, together with their family and education setting, considering the factors we would like to be different, and co-constructing next steps for positive change.
-Sarah utilises psychological principles within consultation, Personal Construct Psychology and Positive Psychology within an ecosystemic and person-centred approach.
+Sarah utilises psychological principles within consultation, personal construct psychology and positive psychology within an ecosystemic and person-centred approach.

 Sarah lives in Devon with her husband.